bioinfo-pf-curie/mpiSORT/docs/README.md

 3. if you use `mpiSORT` on a sam file produced by `mpiBWA`, the discordant.sam contains all primary and secondary discordant alignments.
 The unmapped.gz file is generally not empty.

+4. we don't index the BAM output yet use Samtools to do it.

 To index the SAM:
 `tabix -p sam chr11.gz`